sgill994/gym-mgmt-app/README.md

 # gym-mgmt-app
-Desktop software designed for gym membership management and related administrative tasks.
+Desktop software designed for gym membership, inventory and sales management, and related administrative tasks.